Skip to content

 • Words and phrases with specific meanings will be marked with "quotation marks" to avoid ambiguity.

-• When it comes to nouns that are inconsistent between programming languages, this book uses Python as the standard, for example, using None to represent "null".
+• When terminology differs across programming languages, this book follows Python conventions; for example, it uses None to represent "null".

-• This book partially abandons the comment conventions of programming languages in favor of more compact content layout.
+• This book partially relaxes conventional programming-language comment styles in favor of a more compact layout.
 Comments are mainly divided into three types: title comments, content comments, and multi-line comments.

 """Title comment, used to label functions, classes, test cases, etc."""